cryinkfly/DesignSpark-Mechanical-for-Linux/README.md

 - No users

-... they help me to get work Rhino 3D on Linux!!!
+... they help me to get work DesignSpark Mechanical on Linux!!!
 ________________________________________________________________________________________________

 #### Which workspaces I have tested: